hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-medicationstatement-intro.md

 The following are supported usage scenarios for this profile:

-- Query for a patient's medication usage (current and historical)
+- Query for a patient's medication usage (current or historical)
 - Record or update stated medication usage for a patient